beneeb304/College-Dept-Estimator/README.md

 # College-Dept-Estimator
-HTML page that uses CSS and JavaScript to estimate college debt that needs to be payed back,
+HTML page that uses CSS and JavaScript to estimate college debt that needs to be repaid.

 Startup: